 The Dispute Resolution Review: Editor's Preface

-There is of course much more to 2019 and beyond than Brexit – especially away from these shores (where it has occupied so much of Parliament's time, to the detriment of other legislative programmes).
-This 12th edition follows the pattern of previous editions where leading practitioners in each jurisdiction set out an easily accessible guide to the key aspects of each jurisdiction's dispute resolution rules and practice, and developments over the past 12 months.
+This 14th edition follows the pattern of previous editions, where leading practitioners in each jurisdiction set out an easily accessible guide to the key aspects of each jurisdiction's dispute resolution rules and practice, and developments over the past 12 months.
 The Dispute Resolution Review is also forward-looking, and the contributors offer their views on the likely future developments in each jurisdiction.
-Collectively, the chapters illustrate the continually evolving legal landscape, responsive to both global and local developments.
+Collectively, the chapters illustrate a continually evolving legal landscape responsive to both global and local developments.

 Slaughter and May